zhw12/FTS/README.md

 ## Demo webUI

-To start the webUI, in the **demo root folder**, type:
+To start the webUI, in the **FTS system root folder**, type:

 ```
 $ source venv/bin/activate
 (venv)$ python webUI/app.py
 Use -port xxx to specify the port, by default is port 5002

 To run webUI in background, with screen
 screen -S webUI
 $ source venv/bin/activate
 (venv)$ python webUI/app.py
 Detach from the screen,  Ctrl-a d

-The demo is accessable on the corresponding port.
+The system is accessable on the corresponding port.
 ```